MikulRana/Wrist-Rehabilitation-Device/index.md

 </p>
 <p>One challenge I faced was with the bluetooth module where it wasn’t connecting to my computer and the arduino.
 I realized in my settings, I had to turn on advanced bluetooth search so that the HC-05 module showed up because the default mode only displays common devices like headphones, printers, etc.
 </p>
 <p>Another challenge was connecting the accelerometer module to the breadboard because the breadboard pins it came with weren’t conducting the power well and the gyroscope wasn’t consistently on.
-To fix this, I had to put the wires through the module itself into the breadboard.
+To fix this, I tried to put the wires through the module itself into the breadboard, but even that didn't work.
+I concluded that there was probably a faulty connection within the breadboard, so I put the module on its own with the jumper wires touching the through
 </p>
 <p>The next steps of my project are to solder the components onto a pcb board instead of the breadboard so it could be put on the wrist sleeve, and connect everything to the wrist sleeve.
 After everything, I will test and debug to make sure my project is finished successfully. </p>